Princelad/Tetris/README.md

 # Tetris

-This is a Java-based clone of the classic arcade game Tetris, developed using Java Swing for the graphical user interface.
-The game follows the traditional Tetris mechanics, where blocks fall, and the player rotates and moves them to create complete lines.
+This project is a Java-based clone of the classic arcade game Tetris, developed with Java Swing for the graphical user interface.
+It faithfully replicates the traditional Tetris gameplay, where players rotate and maneuver falling blocks to complete lines and score points.

 ## Features

-- **Classic Gameplay:** Recreate the nostalgic Tetris experience with falling tetrominoes.
+- **Classic Gameplay:** Enjoy the timeless Tetris experience with authentic falling tetrominoes.
-- **Scoring and Levels:** Track your score and progress through increasingly difficult levels.
+- **Scoring and Levels:** Track your progress as you advance through increasingly challenging levels.
-- **Customizable Key Bindings:** Modify the control scheme to your liking.
+- **Customizable Key Bindings:** Tailor the controls to fit your preferences.
-- **Simple GUI:** Built with Java Swing for a clean and responsive interface.
+- **Simple GUI:** Built with Java Swing for a clean, responsive interface.
-- **Pause/Resume Functionality:** Pause the game and resume later.
+- **Pause/Resume Functionality:** Easily pause and resume your game at any time.

 ## Installation